 - Independent Audits: Third-party audits of polling organizations can ensure adherence to best practices and ethical standards.
 Such audits can help identify biases and errors, ensuring that poll results are as accurate as possible.

 Opinion polls are not unique to any one country or region.
 They are conducted worldwide, but their influence and the public’s trust in them can vary significantly.
-Let’s take a comparative look at how opinion polls operate and are perceived in different parts of the world.

 North America vs. Europe